 Unfortunately, not all scientific papers are created equal.
 There’s a well-established anti-mainstream-psychiatry fringe, with Dr. Peter Breggin being one of the louder voices.
 The anti-psychiatry fringe has generated quite a few papers, and they reference one another and it all sounds fairly legitimate on the surface.
 Depending on exactly what you’re searching for, Dr. Google may well serve up one of these papers, and red flags aren’t necessarily going to go off for people who aren’t used to reading scientific papers.

 Getting back to individual case reports, where they can be really important, and why they’re published in scientific journals, is in identifying problems that aren’t well-recognized, and perhaps tend to be on the rare side.
 If the same problem keeps cropping up, that’s a good indicator that someone needs to do design a study to look into the matter further.

 Individual experiences are valid, but…

-Whether it’s medication or ECT or any other form of treatment, everyone’s experiences are equally valid, whether they’re positive or negative.
-Where it gets problematic is if people start to generalize those experiences.
-Even if there are multiple individual stories of similar side effects, those are still individual stories that give you no reliable information about the overall safety or effectiveness of a treatment.
+Even if there are multiple individual stories of similar side effects, those are still individual stories that give you no reliable information about the overall safety or effectiveness of that particular treatment.
 That’s not because the stories don’t matter; that’s just the wrong kind of evidence to use to draw that kind of conclusion.
 A medication could be totally wrong for someone else but a game-changer for you.